 Recently, a local resident asked us to check out their lawn because it was turning brown despite watering for 15-20 minutes daily.
 (We have been in a drought for a few months and temperatures are in the mid-80s regularly.)
 When we looked at the lawn, we found that the soil was actually completely … [Read More...] about The Best Way To Eliminate Thatch

-Many of our customers use our All-In-One for LAWNS because it not only fertilizes, but also aerates, dethatches, and bioactivates the soil with humates and seaweed.
+Many of our customers use our LAWN FORCE 5 (formerly All-In-One) because it not only fertilizes, but also aerates, dethatches, and bioactivates the soil with humates and seaweed.
 But there is another ingredient in this product that many customers are not really aware of, and that is the beneficial … [Read More...] about The Secret Ingredient To an Amazing Lawn

 At this time of the year a lot of homeowners find themselves discouraged by how poorly their flowers and perennials are looking, or maybe their vegetable garden is not producing like they had hoped.
-Perhaps there was some neglect or lack of watering, or extreme weather (like the drought we're … [Read More...] about It’s not too late to save your garden!
+Perhaps there was some neglect or lack of watering, or extreme weather like excess heat or drought? … [Read More...] about It’s not too late to save your garden!

 If you have been using our products you are probably very aware of the need for good soil aeration and reducing compaction.
 In the past we have talked about how clay soils can hold too much water and become soggy, swelled, and oxygen deficient.
 Now let's talk about what happens when clay soils get … [Read More...] about How Drought Conditions Cause Soil Compaction

-Our All-In-One for Lawns, both original and the Phosphorus Free version, are remarkable products.
-They not only contain a great lawn fertilizer, but also have some of our Aerify PLUS -Liquid Aeration product in it, along with Biological Dethatcher microbes and beneficial root fungi called … [Read More...] about Fall Fertilize and Aerate Your Lawn in One Step
+Our LAWN FORCE 5 (formerly All-In-One), both original and the Phosphorus Free version, are remarkable products.
+They not only contain a great lawn fertilizer, but also have some of our Aerify PLUS -Liquid Aeration product in it, along with Biological Dethatcher microbes and beneficial root fungi … [Read More...] about Fall Fertilize and Aerate Your Lawn in One Step

 Lawn care routines change with the weather and the seasons.
 Here are just a few quick tips to keep in mind as we enter fall.
 Gradually start lowering your mowing height once the grass growth starts to slow down or if taller grass is making leaf clean up difficult.
 Don't allow leaves to … [Read More...] about Fall Lawn Care Tips